We're working hard to clean up the air we all breathe.

 The main problems are nitrogen dioxide (NO2) and particulates (tiny particles of soot and other matter).
 These are linked to a wide range of illnesses and early deaths.

 An Air Quality Management Area (AQMA) was declared in 2016, as national objectives for NO2 have not been achieved, and subsequently an action plan introduced later in 2016.

 The 2016 Greater Manchester Low Emission Strategy and Air Quality Action Plan concentrates on ways to tackle road transport emissions and also reduce carbon dioxide emissions.

 Government has also asked us to develop a new Greater Manchester Clean Air Plan.
-This plan will need to include measures to bring illegally high roadside NO2 levels within legal limits as soon as possible.
+This plan will need to include measures to bring roadside NO2 levels within legal limits.

 We’re already making a difference to local air quality through our current plans and activity.

 And more improvements are on the way for all road users.

 Greater Manchester’s Congestion Deal will deliver a whole range of measures to encourage more public transport use.
 In particular, measures to reduce car use for short journeys will take more cars off the road more often.